dgruber/wfl/README.md

    ctx := libdrmaa.NewLibDRMAAContext()
 ```

-The JobCategory is whatever the workloadmanager associates with it.
+The JobCategory is whatever the workload-manager associates with it.
 Typically it is a
 set of submission parameters.
 A basic example is [here](https://github.com/dgruber/wfl/blob/master/examples/libdrmaa/libdrmaa.go).

 ## Workflow